chogyejin/hangman-en/README.md

 - Canvas
   - In `HangmanCanvas` component, getting closer to the wrong count, draw hangman(refer to [here](https://codepen.io/xavier_bs/pen/MMNGyG))
   - When you reach the certain wrong count(8), game is over
+- Not found page
+  - custom `404.tsx`
+  - If the query string is incorrect when the user accesses the game page by manipulating the url, the user moves to the 404 page(`NotFound` component) through `getServersideprops`.